chefe/scrum-board/README.md

 ## Warning
 This applications has only some minimal functions and is still in beta but you can try it anyway.

-## Known Issues
+## Browser support
-* Drag and Drop of the tasks only works with **Google Chrome** at the moment
+The application should work in new versions of **Firefox** and **Google Chrome**.
+Other browser are not tested.

 ## Support
-If you come across any bugs in scrumboard don't hesitate to tell us: [Create an Issue](https://github.com/chefe/scrum-board/issues/new)
+If you come across any bugs in scrumboard don't hesitate to tell me: [Create an Issue](https://github.com/chefe/scrum-board/issues/new)

 ## License
 [See license file.](https://github.com/chefe/scrum-board/blob/master/LICENSE)